nutanixdev/code-samples/blueprints/centos8_docker_flask/README.md

 - Install dependencies within the container using the Python-standard `requirements.txt` file
 - Exposes TCP port 5001 on the container so that users can access the Python Flask app

+## Intended Audience

+There is assumption that users of this blueprint have previous exposure to the Nutanix Calm UI, in particular:

+- Uploading blueprints
+- Launching blueprints
+- Retrieving launched application information e.g. virtual machine/service IP addresses
+- Monitoring of launch progress using the **Audit** tab

 ## The App

 A screenshot of the created app is shown below: